Tag Archives: PUBLIC PLAZA

 Chick Hearn Court, by Poon Design, looking west with Crypto.com Arena on the left (photo by Bradley Wheeler)

 Infilled with an expanded metal mesh exterior, the box-truss towers spiral upward—a challenging feat of engineering and fabrication accomplished by project partners, LA Propoint and JAMA.
 The three tallest towers frame the most active area of L.A.
-Live, a zone that greets the tens of thousands of attendees for a concert by say, Bruce Springsteen, Foo Fighters, or Taylor Swift—or perhaps a Lakers/Kings game.
+LIVE, a zone that greets the tens of thousands of attendees for a concert by world-renowed artists or perhaps a Lakers/Kings game.

-Chick Hearn Court, by Poon Design, looking west (photo by Bradley Wheeler)
+Chick Hearn Court at L.A.
+LIVE, by Poon Design, looking west (photo by Bradley Wheeler)

-Chick Hearn Court, by Poon Design, looking northwest (photo by Anthony Poon)
+Chick Hearn Court at L.A.
+LIVE, by Poon Design, looking northwest (photo by Anthony Poon)

-Chick Hearn Court, by Poon Design, looking southeast with Crypto.com Arena in the background (photo by Bradley Wheeler)
+Chick Hearn Court at L.A.
+LIVE, by Poon Design, looking southeast with Crypto.com Arena in the background (photo by Bradley Wheeler)

 #32: HERMOSA BEACH FIASCO: ARCHITECTURE OF POLITICS